 What services are available to the public?
 (So where can they go and how do they access it?)

 Pap smear services are available at all health care facilities Monday to Friday.
 Some facilities offer extended hour sessions to accommodate working women.

-A clinical breast examination is done with every pap smear to detect signs and symptoms of breast cancer.
+A clinical breast examination is also done with every pap smear to detect signs and symptoms of breast cancer.

-Why is the Human Papillomavirus Vaccination Necessary?
+Why is the Human Papillomavirus vaccination necessary?